REGISTRATION & COFFEE

 Ofir Nachum currently works at Google Brain as a Research Resident.
 His research focuses on sequence-to-sequence models and reinforcement learning, although his interests include a much larger area of machine learning.
 He received his Bachelor's and Master's from MIT.
 Before joining Google, he was an engineer at Quora, leading machine learning efforts on the feed, ranking, and quality teams.

-Chelsea Finn - UC Berkeley
+Chelsea Finn - Google Brain & Berkeley AI Research

 Toru Nishikawa - Preferred Networks